ml-energy/zeus/docs/overview/index.md

 $$

 where the user picks the value of $\eta$ between 0 and 1.
+Smaller $\eta$ values will reduce more time, while larger ones will prefer to reduce more energy.

 ## Finding optimal knobs

-How do we find the (batch size, power limit) knobs that are on the Pareto frontier?
+Given the user's preference via the value of $\eta$, how do we find the best (batch size, power limit) knob on the Pareto frontier?

-This is no easy problem because
+This is no easy problem because:

 - GPU power consumption is a black box function of numerous hardware- and workload-dependent factors, and
 - the time the DNN will take to reach its target validation metric is very difficult to predict.